This post was updated on August 8, 2022.

-In this demo stage, be prepared to explain what you offer in detail, the advantages of your product over others, and be ready to overcome any objections to purchasing that your potential customer may have.Remember what Ben Franklin said: By failing to prepare, you are preparing to fail.
+During this demo stage, be prepared to explain what you offer in detail, the advantages of your product over others, and be ready to overcome any objections to purchasing your potential customer may have.Remember what Ben Franklin said: By failing to prepare, you are preparing to fail.
 Tweet this!!

-To prepare for a sales meeting, you need to:
+To prepare for a sales meeting, you must:

-- Prepare.
-Create a list of personalized questions in advance.
-Not only will you get the information you need to move them to the next stage, you show the client your commitment to them.
+- Prepare: Create a list of personalized questions in advance.
+Not only will you get the information you need to move them to the next stage, but you’ll also show the client your commitment to them.
 And while you’re at it, prepare responses to possible questions you might get.

 The proposal stage of a sales pipeline is when you ask your lead to become a customer.

-If the potential customer signals they are ready to buy, they’re given a detailed proposal.
-The details of the proposal will vary on the product and service.
+If the potential customer signals they’re ready to buy, give them a detailed proposal.
+The details of the proposal will vary depending on the product and service.

 Some best practices for a sales proposal are: